KSpiliop/LPSOLVE_in_Python/README.md

 |:--:|:--:|:--:|:--:|:--:|
 | 1  |  4 | 2  |  1 |  3 |

-The **mathematical programming formulation** is given below. cij , i=1,...,10 ; j=1,...,5 are the variable costs and
-fj, j=1,...,5 are the capacities of the locations.
+The **mathematical programming formulation** is given below.
+Denote by cij , i=1,...,10 ; j=1,...,5 the variable cost for demand point i and location j and by fj, j=1,...,5 the capacity at location j.

-- The wij binary variables denote the assignments of demand points to locations : wij=1 if demand point i is assigned to location j, otherwise 0.
+- The binary variables wij denote the assignment of demand points to locations : wij=1 if demand point i is assigned to location j, otherwise 0.
-- The dj binary variables indicate the selected locations: dj=1 if location j is used, otherwise 0.
+- The binary variables dj indicate the selection of locations: dj=1 if location j is used, otherwise 0.
 - The objective function minimizes the total cost, i.e. the fixed and variable costs.
 - The first set of constraints ensures that each demand point is allocated to exactly one location.
 - The second set of constraints forces each location j to have at most fj demand points and also pushes the wij variables to zero when a location is not selected (note that in a larger problem we would use separate wij <= dj constraints for this).